Is it Better to Day Hike or Backpack for Mt. Whitney?

 Click for Mt Whitney Overnight Hike Video from my first trip, 2015

-If you’ve been following my journey from the beginning, you’ll know I got very into hiking when I decided to do Mt.
+If you’ve been following my journey from the beginning, you’ll know I got into hiking when I decided to do Mt.
 Whitney – a mountain I’d never even heard of before.
 I trained with the Six Pack of Peaks, doing one peak per month leading up to Whitney, so I honestly didn’t think Whitney was any harder than a previous training hike.
 I suffered through my training as I threw myself into strenuous hikes right off the bat, but when it came time to tackle this beast, my body was well-prepared, and breaking up the trail into two days helped a lot for my first summit.

 Pros: